Updated November 5, 2020

 - Having a plan for CL: CL is a highly infectious disease that can be transmitted to humans.
 You must be trained to handle this very common ailment appropriately and safely.
 Do you have space to establish a permanently separate CL-positive herd to protect the CL-negative residents at your sanctuary if necessary?

 - Handling a bloated llama: You must learn exactly what to do if a llama is suffering from bloat or grain poisoning, including rapid evaluation and response.
 If a llama is exhibiting signs of extreme distress, you may have a limited time to administer lifesaving treatment.
 A veterinarian may not be able to come to you in time, so caregivers must receive training on what to look out for and how to intervene long before any emergencies.

 - Administering oral and injectable medications and gastric intubation for llamas: You must be shown how to safely administer oral medications to a llama without causing them undue stress or accidentally choking them, and must also be shown how to administer injectable medications.
 While oral medications are often preferred and administration is less stressful to both the llama and the human, there are instances when an injection is necessary, so you must learn how to administer properly.
-Gastric intubation (such as to intervene in cases of bloat or grain poisoning) absolutely must be taught by an expert.
+Gastric the introduction of a tube into a hollow organ (such as the esophagus or trachea) (such as to intervene in cases of bloat or grain poisoning) absolutely must be taught by an expert.
 The threshold for lethal mistakes is very high due to their biology.

 - Rapid intervention for urinary blockage: Male llamas have a higher chance of developing stones.
 If a llama cannot urinate, they will die.
 You must be trained to know the signs of this condition and have a veterinary source for immediate treatment.